-Everything about Clos L’Eglise Pomerol, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Clos L’Eglise Pomerol with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos L’Eglise History, Overview

 The estate of Clos L’Eglise is one of the older chateaux in Pomerol dating all the way back to the 18th century.
 That is also when the farmhouse that is in use today was constructed.
 At the time, Chateau Clos L’Eglise was a larger estate.
 In fact, the property was in its formative years, part of the Gombaude Guillot estate.

 Eventually the vast estate was split in half.
 On one side of the street, you had Clos l’Eglise, which was owned by the Rouchut family.

 Across the street sat Clos l’Eglise-Clinet, which was owned by the Mauleon family.
 In time, Clos l’Eglise Clinet eventually changed its name to Chateau lEglise Clinet which also simultaneously gave birth to what we know today as Clos L’Eglise